avinetworks/avi-helm-charts/docs/AMKO/docs/troubleshooting.md

-## Troubleshooting guide for Avi Kubernetes Operator
+## Troubleshooting guide for Avi Multi Kubernetes Operator

 #### AMKO POD is not running